-This Q&A guide gives a high-level overview of legal and regulatory requirements on different types of outsourcing; commonly used legal structures; procurement processes; and formalities required for transferring or leasing assets.
-The article also contains a guide to transferring employees; structuring employee arrangements (including any notice, information and consultation obligations); and calculating redundancy pay.
-It also covers data protection issues; customer remedies and protections; and the tax issues arising on an outsourcing.
+This Q&A guide gives a high level overview of legal and regulatory requirements on different types of outsourcing; commonly used legal structures; procurement processes; formalities required for transferring or leasing assets; data protection issues; customer remedies and protections; contracting parties' remedies; dispute resolution; and the tax issues arising on an outsourcing.

 Regulation and requirements

 The Australian Prudential Regulation Authority (APRA) has issued three prudential standards on outsourcing covering outsourcings by regulated institutions, that is:

 Authorised deposit taking institutions (organisations authorised by APRA).

 The prudential standards are essentially the same and apply to the outsourcing of material business activities.
 These are activities that have the potential, if disrupted, to have a significant impact on the regulated institution's business operations or its ability to manage risk effectively, and typically include investment management functions, professional services, custodial arrangements and various information technology (IT) functions, among others, but are not intended to include contractor relationships or secondments.